jtablesaw/plotly.java/README.md

 ### Project history

 Plotly.java was developed as part of the [Tablesaw Java dataframe library](https://github.com/jtablesaw/tablesaw).
-Work began four years ago (in 2018), with the goal of creating a tool for exploratory data analysis in Java that would complement the dataframe itself.
+Work began four years ago (in 2018), to create a tool for exploratory data analysis that would complement the dataframe itself.
 It has been used since then in numerous projects.

-Dependencies on Tablesaw have  been removed to make it easier to incorporate visualizations into a broad range of Java applications, but it remains a key part of the Tablesaw data wrangling solution.
+All dependencies on Tablesaw have  been removed to make it easier to incorporate visualizations into a broad range of Java applications, but it remains a key part of the Tablesaw data wrangling solution.
 If you need to plot data from a CSV, Excel file, database, JSON, etc., we strongly recommend you take a look at [Tablesaw](https://github.com/jtablesaw/tablesaw) for data ingestion and transformation support.

 ## Plots created with plotly.java